[3.9] Necromantic Scribe - [6k+ Life] [All Content] [2.5M+ dps] [Fun Playstyle]

 Then you can either:

 1. Fossil craft it using Bound and Frigid fossils in 2-socket resonators (Frigid cancels out quite a few unwanted modifiers and is very cheap).
+This is probably a better and cheaper way of crafting.

 2. Alteration spam until you hit +3 to minion gems (prefix).
 If you get a good suffix on it's own (eg. high resist roll), you can augment for the chance at +3 levels.